Status

 Definitions (glossary):

-The following terms (used in capitalised form) are defined.
+The following terms (used in capitalized form) are defined.

 Archival Repository